beyondcode/docs.beyondco.de/resources/docs/helo/1.0/basic-usage/remote-mailboxes.md

 # Remote Mailboxes

-Remote mailboxes in HELO allow you to test your live and staging application as easily as local application emails.
+Remote mailboxes in HELO allow you to test your live and staging applications as easily as local application emails.
 A remote mailbox in HELO gives you a valid email address that you can use to send emails to.
 HELO will periodically check if your mailbox has an incoming email and display it in the HELO application.
+This check only runs if you open the selected remote mailbox and wait for the incoming email.
+If you don't download the email from the server, it is deleted after 5 minutes.

 ## Creating remote mailboxes